The library can help with data management!

 Why is the library involved in data management?

 Libraries have been storing and organizing “data” in the form of books and journals for centuries and are now involved in the management and preservation of digital assets as well.
-University librarians are part of the larger campus conversation around the storage and management of digital information including research data, dissertations and thesis, digital images, and more.
+University librarians are part of the larger campus conversation around the storage and management of digital information including research data, dissertations and theses, digital images, and more.